Social Data Science

 • Example: How do sanctions affect human rights violations?

-• One not sanctioned (control)
+• Two countries: One sanctioned (treated), one not sanctioned (control)

 Difference in Differences